 With the Royal Wedding of Prince Harry and Meghan Markle fresh on everyone’s minds I thought it would be very topical to talk weddings!
-The big day is special, but the part that comes after is what one should really focus on.
+The big day is special, but the part that comes after you’ve become a married couple is what one should really focus on.
 If you think weddings are expensive you should consider the happily ever after.
 Married life can be costly!
-Together with Angelic Diamonds, retailers of engagement rings, we take a look at the costs that you’ll face after the wedding day, from starting a family to moving to a bigger home.
+Together with Angelic Diamonds, retailers of engagement rings, we take a look at the costs that you’ll face after the wedding day once you’re a married couple.
+From starting a family to moving to a bigger home.

 Expanding the Family